-Unless otherwise stated, the information in this annual information form (the "Annual Information Form") is stated as at June 28, 2022.
+Unless otherwise stated, the information in this annual information form (the "Annual Information Form") is stated as at March 4, 2024.

-The information presented herein reflects the details of the financial year ended February 28, 2022, of LQwD FinTech Corp. (formerly Interlapse) (the "Company").
-Unless otherwise noted or the context otherwise indicates, the "Company", "we", "us" and "our" refer to LQwD FinTech Corp. and LQwD Financial Corp. ("LQwD Financial"), the Company's material wholly owned subsidiary.
-The Company acquired LQwD Financial pursuant to a securities exchange transaction completed on June 9, 2021 (the "Acquisition").
-On closing of the Acquisition, the Company changed its name from "Interlapse Technologies Corp." to "LQwD FinTech Corp." and LQwD Financial became a wholly owned subsidiary of the Company.
-The Company's common shares (the "Common Shares") continued trading on the TSX Venture Exchange (the "TSXV") under the new symbol "LQWD" and under the OTCQB under the symbol "LQWDF".
+The information presented herein reflects the details of the financial year ended February 28, 2023, of LQWD Technologies Corp. (the "Company").
+Unless otherwise noted or the context otherwise indicates, the "Company", "we", "us" and "our" refer to LQWD Technologies Corp. and LQwD Financial Corp. ("LQwD Financial"), the Company's material wholly owned subsidiary.
+The Company acquired LQwD Financial pursuant to a securities exchange transaction completed on June 9, 2021 (the "Acquisition"), changed its name from "Interlapse Technologies Corp." to "LQwD FinTech Corp." and LQwD Financial became a wholly owned subsidiary of the Company.
+On July 28, 2023, the Company changed its name to "LQWD Technologies Corp."
+The Company's common shares (the "Common Shares") continued trading on the TSX Venture Exchange (the "TSXV") under the new symbol "LQWD" and under the Over-The-Counter Quotation Bureau (the "OTCQB") under the symbol "LQWDF".